 At that point in the adventure I was struck by two visions of my future.
-In one vision I have to stop and explain the entire Adventure lore to them at the start of the session at which point half the players would forget what they’ve been told and I’d need to retell this lore every week.
+In one vision I have to stop and explain the entire Adventure lore to them at the start of the session at which point half the players would forget what they’ve been told (because it’s complicated, not because anyone’s not paying attention) and I’d need to retell this lore every week.
 I remember as a PC I went through a similar experience with the legend of the Nine Trickster Gods in Tomb of Annihilation until I finally looked up the story online and memorized it.
 My other vision was just month after month of fight after fight with no context, no story.
 We certainly could’ve fought a different batch of Devils every week until the book ran out of material but that sounds like a boring boring way to spend an evening.

 There’s a comparison to be made between Strahd von Zarovich and Zariel.
 They’re both book cover antagonists who’ve fallen from grace (Although Strahd was never a good person).
 Your adventure should be building to a confrontation with them.
 In Strahd’s case, a climatic fight, in Zariel’s case, an anti-climatic redemption.
 Why does CoS work better than DiA?
 One of DiA’s problems is this issue of “when do we get to the fireworks factory?”
 This is taken from a Simpsons Episode.
 Here’s that story, the studio adds a new character to Itchy & Scratchy voiced by Homer named Poochie.
 And the episode starts by promising they’re going to a Fireworks Factory.
 The episode winds up being about this new character Poochie instead, prompting one character watching to ask, “when do they get to the Fireworks Factory?”
 Descent into Avernus starts with a promise of Hell Cars but drags too much ass paying off that promise.
 And you never fight the fallen angel.
 Curse of Strahd starts in Barovia.
 Strahd is up on the mountain in the final dungeon but this is clear in the first session.
 Madame Eva comes up right away and says, “YOU MUST KILL STRAHD.
 HERE’S HOW.”
 And the PCs have an adventure collecting items and meeting interesting people.
 Then you enter the dungeon and kill the bad guy.